Places to visit and things to do

 Karāpiro is a hydroelectric lake on the Waikato River.
 Start the exploration at the Karapiro lookout.
 Above Karāpiro stands Maungatautari, a culturally and ecologically important mountain.
-Journey with us along the lakeshore, towards the mountain, and to a lookout above Karāpiro Dam.
-TE ARA WAI JOURNEYS is North Island, Aotearoa is where the stories began with the flow of the Waikato over 20,000 years ago.
+Journey along the lakeshore, towards the mountain, and to a lookout above Karāpiro Dam.
+Te Ara Wai journeys is North Island, Aotearoa is where the stories began with the flow of the Waikato over 20,000 years ago.

 - Maungatautari Mountain.
 Learn about flora and fauna conservation on Maungatautari, and discover the spiritual and historical importance of the maunga (mountain)

 - Taumatawīwī Battle Site.
 Learn about the battle that culminated around this cliff face in 1830 – one of the last times traditional Māori weapons were used in warfare.